-He was working on the construction of the seven-storey South Place Hotel in Wilson Street, EC2, when the incident happened on 5 October 2011.
+He was working on the construction of the seven-storey South Place Hotel on Wilson Street, EC2, when the tragedy occured on 5 October 2011.

-McClaren Construction Ltd of Brentwood, Essex, was the principal contractor and John Doyle Construction Ltd, of Welwyn Garden City, which is now in liquidation, was a sub-contractor.
+McClaren Construction Ltd of Brentwood, Essex, was the major contractor while John Doyle Construction Ltd, of Welwyn Garden City, which is currently in liquidation, was a sub-contractor.

-The Health and Safety Executive (HSE) prosecuted both companies for safety breaches and both were sentenced at Southwark Crown Court on 10 December.
+The Health and Safety Executive (HSE) prosecuted both companies for safety violations and both were punished at Southwark Crown Court on 10 December.

-In addition, neither company took any steps to make sure that no one was working below the areas where the framework structure was being dismantled.
+Furthermore, neither organisation took any measures to ensure that no one was operating beneath the locations where the framework structure was being removed.

-McClaren Construction Ltd, of Kings Road, Brentwood, Essex, was fined £22,500 with £14,854 in costs after admitting a breaching the Health and Safety at Work etc Act 1974.
+McClaren Construction Ltd, of Kings Road, Brentwood, Essex, was fined £22,500 with £14,854 in costs after admitting a violating the Health and Safety at Work etc Act 1974.

-John Doyle Construction Ltd, registered with administrators at Temple Quay, Bristol, was fined a nominal £1 with no order for costs after being found guilty of a breach of the same act.
+When found guilty of a violation of the same law, John Doyle Construction Ltd, registered with administrators in Temple Quay, Bristol, was fined £1 with no order for costs.

-HSE inspector Eileen Gascoigne said: “What happened at the building site that day had the potential to kill one or more workers and members of the public passing close by.
-It was entirely good fortune that the consequences were not even graver.
+HSE inspector Eileen Gascoigne said: “What transpired at the building site that day had the potential to harm one or more workers and members of the public passing close by.
+It was absolutely fortunate fortune that the results were not even graver.